-Area Guide: The ever popular city of St Albans
+Area Guide: The historic cathedral city of St Albans explored

-One thing St Albans certainly isn't short of is history - it dates back to around 20BC, and became one of the largest towns in Britain in AD43 following the Roman invasion.
+St Albans dates back to around 20BC, and was one of the largest towns in Britain in AD43 following the Roman invasion.

 It features in the Domesday Book (when it had a population of around 500), the first draft of the Magna Carta was drawn up in what was still a small settlement in 1215 and two battles in the War of the Roses were fought in the area, in 1455 and 1461.

 The Cathedral and Abbey Church of St Alban is the oldest site of continuous Christian worship in Britain, and the heart of all things historic in the city.
 It was built over the burial site of St Alban, Britain's first Christian martyr, who died in AD304.